alextrs/oestandards/README.md

 <a name="record--locking"></a><a name="3.1"></a>
   - [3.1](#record--locking) **Record Locking**: Always use either NO-LOCK or EXCLUSIVE-LOCK
     > Why?
-If you don't specify locking mechanism SHARE-LOCK is used.
+If you don't specify locking mechanism, SHARE-LOCK is used.
 NO-LOCK has better performance over SHARE-LOCK.
-Other users can't obtain EXCLUSIVE-LOCK on record that SHARE locked
+Other users can't obtain EXCLUSIVE-LOCK on record that is SHARE locked

     ```openedge
     /* bad */